Global Studies Graduate Student Research Grant

 Grant eligibility, deadlines and review

-Any currently registered UNR graduate student in the Masters or PhD programs and engaged in international research activities is eligible to apply for these funds.
+Any currently registered University of Nevada, Reno graduate student in the Masters or PhD programs and engaged in international research activities is eligible to apply for these funds.
 Graduate students can only apply for and receive one award per year.
 Although applicants may receive grants in consecutive years, those who have not previously received the graduate research award will have higher priority.

 Funding amount and period of funding